 What if labour doesn't go well?

 'Not going well' means different things to different people.
 If this is your first pregnancy, try to stay relaxed, ask questions as you go along and have few fixed ideas about what you think will happen.
 During your pregnancy try to gather as much information as you can about what happens and what your options are.
+Think about writing a birth plan but don't be disappointed if things don't go completely to plan.

 If you are advised to have a caesarean section, this will be because it is the safest option for you and your baby.
 Not having a normal vaginal delivery should not be seen as a failure.
 There are many factors that can prevent a normal delivery and you can do nothing to change most of them.